There is a version of AI fatigue that nobody writes about.

 CDS systems range from simple โ drug interaction checkers that flag contraindications โ to complex AI-driven systems that analyze imaging, suggest diagnoses, or recommend treatment pathways.
 Engineers building or integrating CDS software work with AI that is, by design, operating at the boundary of what computers should do in healthcare.

-- Calibration to uncertainty: Clinicians must develop calibrated trust in CDS outputs.
+Clinicians must develop calibrated trust in CDS outputs.
 If the AI is too conservative, it generates alert fatigue.
 If it is too aggressive, it misses real clinical signals.
 Engineers building CDS live in this calibration problem constantly, often with insufficient clinical feedback to know whether they have it right.
+The correct calibration is a moving target, because clinical evidence changes.

-- Explainability demands: Clinicians and regulators increasingly require explainable AI โ systems where the logic behind a recommendation can be articulated.
+Clinicians and regulators increasingly require explainable AI โ systems where the logic behind a recommendation can be articulated.
 Many state-of-the-art AI models are not explainable by design.
-This creates a structural tension between technical capability and regulatory expectation that CDS engineers navigate daily.
+This creates a structural tension between technical capability and regulatory expectation that CDS engineers navigate daily, without clear resolution.

-- Liability clarity gaps: When a CDS system produces a recommendation that leads to an adverse outcome, the liability question โ developer, clinician, institution โ is not fully resolved legally.
+When a CDS system produces a recommendation that leads to an adverse outcome, the liability question โ developer, clinician, institution โ is not fully resolved legally.
 Engineers working in this space carry a background awareness that their work operates in a liability gray zone.
+This is not anxiety โ it is appropriate epistemic calibration.
+But it costs something.

 The FDA Software Problem